Nuclear Weapons Accidents- The Broken Arrow Blog.

 First and foremost, B-52G aircraft power must be applied to the weapon via two crew members using the Aircraft Monitoring and Control System and a specific voltage and amperage (and for a specific amount of time) before the Ready/Safe Switch could be rotated to the "Arm" position.

 Bomb 2, the object of the Goldsboro controversy, was not "one step" away from detonation (nor was Bomb 1).
-The Mark 39 Mod 2 had two additional safety switches, the Trajectory Arm Switch and Rotary Safing Switch.
+The Mark 39 Mod 2 had two safety switches, the Arm Safe Switch and the Rotary Safing Switch.
 It should be noted that aircraft power to monitor and pre-arm the bomb is separate from power supplied by the bomb's short life thermal batteries.

 In Bomb 2, the High Voltage Thermal Battery was not activated, so no electrical power could reach any components necessary to fire the weapon and produce a nuclear explosion.
-In any regard, the R/S Switch, Trajectory Arm, and Rotary Safing Switch prevented any current from reaching the X-Unit.
+In any regard, the R/S Switch and Rotary Safing Switch prevented any current from reaching the X-Unit.

 While the Ready/Safe Switch in Bomb 2 showed "armed" after recovery, it was actually safe, and post mortem examination by the AEC proved it to be electronically open (the housing having been destroyed during impact).
 Most importantly, the high voltage necessary to fire bomb components was not present for bomb 2.

-In Bomb 1, the HVTB did activate, however the three safety switches, the MC-772 Ready/Safe Switch, the MC-732 Trajectory Arm, and the MC-788 Rotary Safing Switch prevented any voltage to reach components necessary to arm and fire the bomb.
+In Bomb 1, the HVTB did activate, however the two safety switches, the MC-772 Ready/Safe Switch and the MC-788 Rotary Safing Switch prevented any voltage to reach components necessary to arm and fire the bomb.
 The arming and firing sequence is quite complex, and much more was required to produce a nuclear explosion.

 It should be noted that in several other accidents, thermal batteries were activated due to severe ground impacts.
 In all cases, from lightning strikes to accidental jettisonings to crashes, the safety features, although not as advanced as today's nuclear safety concepts, were well designed, tested, and robust.